jovotech/jovo-cli/docs/README.md

 ## Configuration

-You can configure the Jovo CLI and its plugins in the `jovo.project.js` file in the root of a Jovo project:
+For each project, you can configure the Jovo CLI and its plugins in the [`jovo.project.js` project configuration file](https://www.jovo.tech/docs/project-config) in the root of a Jovo project:

 ```js
 const { ProjectConfig } = require('@jovotech/cli');